CDrummond/music-similarity/README.md

 ## Ignoring artists, albums, etc.

-To mark certains items as 'ignored' (i.e. so that they are not added to mixes), create a text file where each line contains the unique path, e.g.:
+To mark certain items as 'ignored' (i.e. so that they are not added to mixes), create a text file where each line contains the unique path, e.g.:

 ```